 Even with interim guidance to date, there are still many unanswered questions and ambiguity surrounding the forgiveness process, including but not limited to:

 - May employers furlough or lay off their employees after the end of their covered periods if they are still shut down or operating below capacity?

 - The second certification on the application (funds used for unauthorized purposes) does not reference forgiveness so it appears to relate to the loan portion.
 Is a borrower supposed to sit on non-forgiven proceeds to complete this item then only use the remaining loan after the covered period?
 What if the borrower accelerated the use of proceeds that would otherwise be permitted to become a loan?
 Is the borrower subject to recovery or loan amounts and/or civil or criminal fraud charges?

 - Just how far can owners take the incurred or paid concept?
 Will they be permitted to cover eligible amounts which were deferred as of the start of their covered period then paid within the covered period?
-Will they be able to accrue and pay a portion (or all) of typical annual expenses, such as discretionary retirement and HSA contributions?

 - Are owners considered employees for certain FTE calculations?